a-usov/Java-SF/summer/readme.md

 ## Research completed

+Was completing summer internship so had limited time.

-Read main journal in the project, "Semantic Subtyping for Objects and Classes".
+* Read main journal in the project, "Semantic Subtyping for Objects and Classes".
-Started on reading "Featherweight Java paper".
+* Started on reading "Featherweight Java paper".
-Found example of creating a [JVM Language](https://github.com/JakubDziworski/Enkel-JVM-language) using antlr to use as initial guidance.
+* Found example of creating a [JVM Language](https://github.com/JakubDziworski/Enkel-JVM-language) using antlr to use as initial guidance.

 ## Ideas developed